TechnoSparks/ts-binds/README.md

 ### 1.1
 **Upgrade Notes**
 Please delete `/data/ts-binds`.
-It is now a residual left over from 1.0.9.
+It is now a residual leftover from 1.0.9.
 1.1 now uses Magisk's own image to store configurations

 **Regressions**
-- Magisk < v17 is no longer supported due to template change
+- Magisk version <17 is no longer supported due to template change

 **Additions**
 - New binding algorithm to support sdcardfs!